 The University of Groningen (Rijksuniversiteit Groningen) was founded in 1614.
 Since then its growth and development have reflected changing views and social developments.
 The University’s image has gradually changed: where once it was a fortress of stored knowledge, it is now an institution with its doors wide open to society.

 - Applications Deadline: December 1, 2018

 - Course Level: The studentships are open for Masters programme, Masters (MSc/MA/LL.M.), Undergraduate Bachelors, Associate Degree and Other Degrees.

 - Study Subject: The studentships are awarded to study the subjects offered by the university.

 - Scholarship Award: The grant covers tuition fee, costs of international travel, subsistence, books, and health insurance.
 Please note that a considerable number of students apply for this application each year, whereas the University can issue only a limited number of grants.

-- Nationality: this application is available for students from developing countries.
+- Nationality: This scholarship is available for students from developing countries.

 - Number of Scholarships: Number of opportunities are available.

 - Scholarship can be taken in the Netherlands

 Eligible Countries: This scholarship is available for students from developing countries: